 The bottom line: If you already own one or more Apple devices, a MacBook can unlock functionality that you wouldn’t get with a Windows, Chrome, or Linux laptop.

-There are three different kinds of MacBooks: MacBook, MacBook Pro and MacBook Air.
+There are two different kinds of MacBooks: MacBook Pro and MacBook Air.

 The MacBook Pro line of laptops is exactly what it sounds like: a series of powerful machines designed for professionals.
 MacBook Pros are where you’ll find the fastest processors, best upgrade options, and larger screens.